Sometimes I’m too good about taking my own advice.

-I’ve already written about how using AutoSlash saved me a ton of money on my last rental and how Dollar Car Rental managed to give me the best rental car upgrade I’ve ever received.
+For one of our last pre-COVID car rentals, AutoSlash saved me a ton of money and Dollar Car Rental gave me the best rental car upgrade I’ve ever received.

-After the rental, I was considering where I could credit the rental as car rentals are one of the ways I like to keep my accounts from expiring.
+After the rental, I was considering where I could credit the rental because car rentals are one way I keep accounts from expiring.

 I checked my Dollar Express account.
 Drats!!!!!

 In the Dollar Express program, you earn one point per dollar spent per rental.
-If you’re paying attention, you know that my rental ended up costing $149.07 so why did I only earn 56 points?
+If you’re paying attention, you know that my rental cost was $149.07.
+So why did I only earn 56 points?

 That’s because you only earn points based on the rental rate, not on taxes and fees.